Ganymede0/ansible_peertube_core/README.md

 This role is designed to automate the deployment of [PeerTube](https://joinpeertube.org) instances with [ansible](https://www.ansible.com).

-However, **it does not install all the services required by PeerTube**, such as NodeJS, postgresql, redis, nginx and a TLS certificate.
-There are already a lot of excellent ansible roles to deploy these services, and most ansible users probably use some of them already.
+However, **it does not install all the services required by PeerTube**.
+There are a lot of excellent ansible roles to deploy these services, and most ansible users probably use some of them already.

 Here's what needs to be installed separately: